 It is one of the most significant ways to simplify the complexity of understanding relationships among data.
-A Sankey Diagram is one such powerful technique for visualizing the association between data elements.
+That's where Sankey Diagrams come in.

 They are named after the Irishman Matthew Henry Phineas Riall Sankey, who first used them in a 1898 publication on the energy efficiency of a steam engine.